chandranikumari/FetusGrowthModel/README.md

 # FetusGrowthModel

-This is the supporting information for the manuscript titled "A predictive model of a growing fetus".
-Below is the description of each file used for the plottig, optimization and predictions.
+This is the supporting information for the manuscript titled **A predictive model of a growing fetus**.
+The descriptions of each file used for plotting, optimization, and predictions are provided below.

 1. **seethapathyCleanedData.csv** ---- "Seethapathy cohort"